jamerfort/iris-tz/README.md

 ## Installation

+There are several methods for installing this library:
+1. Import classes directly into IRIS
+2. Install the IPM/ZPM package
+3. Docker

+### Option 1: Import Classes Directly into IRIS

 Download the most recent `exports/tz.Export.xml` from the repository.

 Import `tz.Export.xml` into your IRIS instance using the **Import** button found on the **System Operation > Classes** page in your Management Portal.